alf45tar/ix4-300d/README.md

 ## Personalize the LCD display

-We can customiza the information to show on the NAS display using the `lcd.py` script.
-Display is updated every 60 seconds.
-CPU load % is the average of the last 60 seconds.
+We can customize the information to show on the NAS display using the `lcd.py` script.
+The script update the display every 60 seconds.

+CPU load is the average percentage of the last 60 seconds.
 RAM is the used percentage of physical RAM without swap file.

 ![](images/LCD.png)